open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: File CoreServices::getSavedStateDirectory()

     :returns: A Juce :code:`File` object that specifies the location where the GUI's configuration files are stored.
-This is useful if a plugin needs to save a custom settings file (although it's recommended to use the GUI's built-in XML settings file whenever possible).
+This is useful if a plugin needs to save a custom settings file (although it's recommended to use the GUI's built-in XML settings file for this whenever possible).

 .. function:: void CoreServices::saveRecoveryConfig()